At St Patrick’s Mental Health Services (SPMHS), our service users can receive notifications about appointments through a number of different channels.

 Service users can easily view all their upcoming appointments at any time in Your Portal.
 After logging in, they can scroll down the homepage to “Diary” and then click “Appointments”.

 For service users who are not registered to Your Portal…

-From 23 May, service users will receive texts to:
+Service users receive texts to: